The Cost to Paint the Exterior of a House

 When pricing doors, windows, or shutters for painting, expect a fixed price rather than a square footage rate.

-Depending on the style, exterior door painting will range from $25 to $170, with smaller flat-paneled doors being less expensive and multi-pane french doors being on the higher end.
+The number of windows and doors on your home’s exterior will also affect the service cost.
+Depending on the style, exterior door painting ranges from $18 to $225 per door for labor, with smaller flat-paneled doors less expensive and multi-pane French doors on the higher end.

 Cost to Paint Exterior Home Siding